A second former player sues Chicago Blackhawks accusing former coach of sexual assault – KION546

 Aldrich resigned from the Blackhawks in 2010.
 He later went on to be a volunteer coach at a high school in Houghton, Michigan, where he was arrested and pleaded guilty to fourth-degree criminal sexual conduct with a minor in 2013.

-CNN’s Joe Sutton, Kevin Dotson and Wayne Sterling contributed to this report.
+CNN’s Joe Sutton, Kevin Dotson, David Close and Wayne Sterling contributed to this report.

 The-CNN-Wire